-1. Rhode Island has large seafood markets locally and for exports fresh fish.
-The largest distributor of frozen fish on the U.S. East Coast that supplies a national and global market is Seafreeze (Seafreeze, Ltd. 2009).
-Frozen fish are imported and exported from the Port of Davisville where Seafreeze is located.
-Seafreeze also supplies bait to both domestic and international longline fishing fleets.
+1. Rhode Island has large markets both locally and for export from the state for fresh fish.
+The largest distributor of frozen fish on the U.S. East Coast, supplying a global market (Seafreeze, Ltd. 2009).
+Frozen fish are imported and exported at the Port of Davisville where Seafreeze is located.
+Seafreeze also supplies bait to domestic and international longline fishing fleets.